 - August: $540 (3 clients)

 While this doesn't seem like very much, it's because I just don't have enough time in my day to work on this more.
-I've had to turn down a couple clients, but I'm confident my clients will increase once I have full time availability.
+I've had to turn down a couple of clients, but I'm confident my clients will increase once I have full-time availability.